 University Jobs in Korea

 Don’t have a university job in Korea, but want one?
 You probably do.
 5 months of paid vacation, light on the teaching hours.
 It’s kind of the ultimate job for English teachers, as long as you know how to teach English well and are able to do this job entirely on your own.

-However, competition to get the job is fierce.
+However, the competition to get the job is fierce.
 Get the leg up on the competition with tips from the book about how to apply, what to do at the interview, and finally, how to keep the job once you get it.

 The book is available in both digital and print formats.
-The digital copy can be read on any device by downloading the free kindle reading app.
-Yes, it really is that easy to improve your changes of getting a coveted uni job.
+The digital copy can be read on any device by downloading the free Kindle reading app.
+Yes, it really is that easy to improve your chances of getting a coveted uni job.

 Where can I find It?